Moonbeam (band): Early work

 As students, Pavel and Vitaly began to create tracks, remixes and arrangements using all sorts of samples, and with the availability of computers pursued this more intensely.
 While working under the pseudonym "Black & Cap", they wrote several tracks, including a mix of the song "Flow" with Anastasia Sorokina.
 After a few successful experiments, in 1997 the project changed its name to "Exaltation" and began work with guitarist Sergey Fedotov.
 Working together in the studio, the team also performed at small parties in Naberezhnye Chelny, Russia.
 In 2002 a local newspaper published an article about the project, where the brothers spoke about their work and shared their plans for the future, including performances in nearby towns.

 Career

 2000s

 In 2003, American vocalist Chris Lunsford came to Nizhny Novgorod; the brothers recorded the track "Raven Gypsy" with him, and then created 2 more works: "Consumption" and "Forgotten Grey".
 At this time the brothers took a new alias, "Moonbeam".
 In 2004, they released their first single with Portuguese label Feed Me Records.
 Pavel and Vitaly then went to Zurich and gave their first official performance at the nightclub Supermarket.

-At the end of 2005, Moonbeam created a platform for the release of their own works, the first Russian digital record label Moonbeam Digital (with sub-labels - Disoma Records and Moon Tribal Records, which have since closed).
-Moonbeam Digital has worked with Jeff Bennett, Jon Silva, Joshua Collins, Stephan Hinz, LeRon, Yves Eaux, and others.
-Besides its own label, the project appeared on labels such as Distraekt Records, Feed Me Records, Flow Records, Dirty Blue Records, Kickin Records, Pure Substance, and Toes In The Sand Recordings.
-In cooperation with German label Traum Schallplatten, the group published the EPs "Eclipse" and "Spring Story".